2022 Home-Purchase Season: What You Can Expect

-For followers of the housing market, it may seem like purchase season started in mid-summer 2020 and has only slowed briefly ever since then.
-Now, we are in 2022, making 2020 the longest “year” of our lives and you may be wondering whether we can expect historically normal trends.
+For followers of the housing market, it may seem like the purchase season started in mid-summer 2020 and has barely slowed since then.
+Now, we’re in 2022, making 2020 the longest “year” of our lives, and you may be wondering whether we can expect a return to historically normal trends.
 The market is changing, and you’ll need to understand the trends if you want to make the most of the 2022 home-purchase season.

 Traditionally, there’s a period of time each year when most home buying takes place.
-Typically, it might start in late April or early May just before kids are getting out of school for the year.
-The end depends on when school starts in your neck of the woods, but the end of peak purchasing is usually around late August.
+It often starts in late April or early May just before children are getting out of school for the summer.
+The end depends on when school starts in your neck of the woods, but it typically falls around late August.

 What’s Happened The Last Few Years?